 Through the impact of an FeNi-metal object derived from the core of a differentiated H chondrite-like body, both metal and silicate fractions formed in near-surface impact-melt sheets or pools on a porous chondritic planetesimal similar to the H chondrite parent body (Gaffey and Gilbert, 1998).
 This scenario is consistent with W-isotopic data which indicate late metal segregation events occurring ~13 and ~28 m.y. after solar system formation.
 This was followed by mixing in subsequent impacts and by rapid lithification to produce IIE meteorites.

-A hybrid of the above scenarios has been suggested in which endogenous heating of an H chondrite-type parent body produced low degrees (~7%) of partial melting followed by migration of basalt, FeNi-metal, and FeS melts, leaving olivinepyroxene residues.
-Varying degrees of differentiation resulted in a variety of lithologies that were then collisionally mixed within metallic melt sheets or pods.
+A hybrid of the above scenarios has been suggested in which endogenous heating of an H chondrite-like parent body produced low degrees (~7%) of partial melting followed by migration of basalt, FeNi-metal, and FeS melts, leaving olivinepyroxene residues.
+Varying degrees of differentiation resulted in a variety of lithologies which were then collisionally mixed within metallic melt sheets or pods.
 Impact heating (and heat from adjacent molten FeNi-metal) remelted plagioclase and pyroxene to produce the albitic glass.
 The entire composite was then rapidly cooled to produce silicated IIE meteorites.
-The three members of the IIE group which have young radiometric ages, Watson and Netschaëvo, likely experienced age resetting by large-scale impacts long after their initial formation.
+The two members of the IIE group that have young radiometric ages, Watson and Netschaëvo, likely experienced age resetting by large-scale impacts long after their initial formation.
 Evidence suggests Kodaikanal experienced late-stage impact melting and mixing to produce its differentiated silicates.

 As outlined above, Kurat et al. (2007) propose a model by which the components of the IIE group were formed within a condensing nebula region rather than through impact-shock melting processes on accreted planetesimals.
 They submit that nebular metasomatic processes were the mechanism for the compositional alteration observed today.

-Many models have been developed that place the origin of the IIE iron group on the H-chondrite parent body, considered to be an S-IV type asteroid such as 6 Hebe or a similar H chondrite-like parent body.
-A surface consisting of 40% FeNi-metal and 60% H5 chondrite would match the S-type spectrum of 6 Hebe.
-Asteroid 6 Hebe is located next to the ν6 and 3:1 resonances which serve as a major source of meteorites delivered to Earth.
+Many models have been developed that place the origin of the IIE iron group on the H-chondrite parent body, considered to be an S-IV type asteroid such as (6) Hebe or a similar H chondrite-like parent body.
+A surface consisting of 40% FeNi-metal and 60% H5 chondrite would match the S-type spectrum of Hebe.
+Asteroid (6) Hebe is located next to the 3:1 and ν6 resonances which serve as a major source of meteorites delivered to Earth.
 Mo-isotopic anomalies are correlated with Ru-isotopic anomalies related to s-process material synthesized in low-mass AGB stars (Dauphas et al., 2004).
 The ε100Ru values for IIE irons overlap with those of ordinary chondrites, consistent with a genetic relationship with H chondrites (Fischer-Gödde, 2015).
 O-isotopic compositions (McDermott et al., 2010, 2011), petrographic evidence, and some CRE ages link these two groups and suggest a model for their joint formation: